quotient-im/libQuotient/README.md

 of the application for now.
 Note also that qmake is considered for phase-out in Qt 6 so you should probably think of moving over to CMake eventually.

-Building with dynamic linkage are only tested on Linux at the moment and are a recommended way of linking your application with libQuotient on this platform.
+Building with dynamic linkage is only tested on Linux at the moment and is a recommended way of linking your application with libQuotient on this platform.
-Feel free
 Static linkage is the default on Windows/macOS; feel free to experiment with dynamic linking and submit PRs if you get reusable results.

-The example/test application that comes with libQuotient, [quotest](tests) includes most common use cases such as sending messages, uploading files, setting room state etc.; for more extensive usage check out the source code of [Quaternion](https://github.com/quotient-im/Quaternion) (the reference client of Quotient) or [Spectral](https://gitlab.com/b0/spectral).
+[Quotest](tests), the test application that comes with libQuotient, includes most common use cases such as sending messages, uploading files, setting room state etc.; for more extensive usage check out the source code of [Quaternion](https://github.com/quotient-im/Quaternion) (the reference client of Quotient) or [Spectral](https://gitlab.com/b0/spectral).